-While the blood coming from the right ventricle is beginning to form the lung, that leaving the left is also beginning to form other parts, the very first of which, after the heart, being the brain.
+While the blood coming from the right ventricle is beginning to form 261 the lung, that leaving the left is also beginning to form other parts, the very first of which, after the heart, being the brain.
 For one must realise that, while the largest parts of the blood leaving the heart go directly in a straight line to the spot in the seed where the lower parts of the head are subsequently formed, the finer ones, which make up the spirits, proceed a little further, and get to the spot where the brain will subsequently be.
-Next after this, as the blood is reflected back and takes its course down through the aorta, the spirits make their way a little higher on the same side near the spot where the medulla and the spinal column will subsequently be.
-This occurs because the movement of the blood in the part of the aorta which descends from the heart, to which they are close, agitates the neighbouring seed, and this facilitates their path towards the former side.
+Next after this, as the blood is reflected back and takes its course down through the aorta, the spirits make their way a little higher on the same side near the spot where the movement of the blood in the part of the aorta which descends from the heart, to which they are close, agitates the neighbouring seed, and this facilitates their path towards the former side.